Q&A on Higher Education

 Submitting requests can be done through the mail (Libanpost via e-mail firstname.lastname@example.org or calling 1577) or through the Ministry of Education and Higher Education, the equivalence department.
 For more information on the equivalence process, http://www.mehe.gov.lb/equiv/arabic/page/committee...

 Q5: What are the documents that must be submitted to the Equivalency Committee?

-Note: All the required documents should be presented as required with a certified copy.
+Note: All required documents should be presented jointly with their certified copies.
 Foreign curriculum demands should be presented before the end of January.